-The DAO launched on 30 April, 2016 and within 28 days, it had accumulated more than $150 million worth of ETH.
-The attack happened on 17 June 2016 and it worked by exploiting a loophole in the way investors left the DAO.
-If you wanted to leave the DAO (as an investor), you were allowed to take all the ETH you had invested after you returned the DAO tokens you had been given when investing (a sort of stakeholder system).
+The DAO launched on April 30, 2016, and within 28 days, it had accumulated more than $150 million worth of ETH.
+The attack happened on June 17, 2016, and it worked by exploiting a loophole in the way traders left the DAO.
+If you wanted to leave the DAO (as a trader), you were allowed to take all the ETH you had purchased after you returned the DAO tokens you had been given when trading (a sort of stakeholder system).

-The problem was that the contract had two steps, as outlined above:
+The problem was that the contract had two steps:

 - Register the transaction in the blockchain and update the DAO token count.